-- a. will be consistent with the land use and development plan; - b. will be compatible with the character description and purposes, policies, and objectives of the Hamlet land use area; - will be consistent with the overall intensity guidelines for the Hamlet land use area; - d. will comply with the shoreline restrictions of § 806 of the Adirondack Park Agency Act; and - e. will not have an undue adverse impact upon the natural, scenic, aesthetic, ecological, wildlife, historic, recreational or open space resources of the Park or upon the ability of the public to provide supporting facilities and services made necessary by the project, taking into account the economic and social benefits that might be derived therefrom.
+- a. will be consistent with the land use and development plan; - b. will be compatible with the character description and purposes, policies, and objectives of the Hamlet land use area; - c. will be consistent with the overall intensity guidelines for the Hamlet land use area: - d. will comply with the shoreline restrictions of § 806 of the Adirondack Park Agency Act; and - e. will not have an undue adverse impact upon the natural, scenic, aesthetic, ecological, wildlife, historic, recreational or open space resources of the Park or upon the ability of the public to provide supporting facilities and services made necessary by the project, taking into account the economic and social benefits that might be derived therefrom.

-PERMIT of issued this , 2015 day
+PERMIT issued this IT day of August, 2015

 ADIRONDACK PARK AGENCY

-BY: Richard E. Weber, III Deputy Director (Regulatory Programs)
+Richard E. Weber, Ill Deputy Director

+(Regulatory Programs)

-OF NEW YORK ) ss.: Y OF ESSEX ) ( )
+STATE OF NEW YORK) ss.:

+COUNTY OF ESSEX )

-proved to subscrib their cap o me on the based to the within eacity, and that I onally apposis of satistication in the satisfication in the satisficatio e year 2015, before me, the undersigned, a Notary Public in beared Richard E. Weber III, personally known to me or sfactory evidence to be the individual whose name is not and acknowledged to me that they executed the same in gnature on the instrument, the individual, or the person uponed, executed the instrument.
+On the day of August in the year 2015, before me, the undersigned, a Notary Public in and for said State, personally appeared Richard E. Weber III, personally known to me or proved to me on the basis of satisfactory evidence to be the individual whose name is subscribed to the within instrument and acknowledged to me that they executed the same in their capacity, and that by their signature on the instrument, the individual, or the person upon behalf of which the individual acted, executed the instrument.

 Notary Public

-REW:AD DL:EAP:SEL:ml r:
+REW:ADL:EAP:SEL:mlr